vespCV/vespcv/doc/prd.md

 ## 8. Future Improvements (Backlog)

 1. Integration with GPS modules for geotagging detections
-2. Sending training to the makers
+2. Sending JPG and TXT files to developers for monitoring and retraining purposes
 3. Implementation of more advanced analysis of detection patterns (combination with sound)

 ## 9. Log Formats and Details

 ### 9.1 Format
-- .csv (Comma Separated Values)
+- .log or .csv

 ### 9.2 Content per Detection
 - Species name